ROCm/HIP/docs/how-to/hip_porting_guide.rst

       hipMemoryTypeManaged = 4  ///< Managed memory, automaticallly managed by the unified memory system } hipMemoryType;

-Looking into CUDA toolkit, it defines `cudaMemoryType` as following,
+In the CUDA toolkit, the ``cudaMemoryType`` is defined as following:

 .. code-block:: cpp